 - Keep files in the cloud

 It’s quite common to see small businesses who aren’t operating with any of the above setups because they simply don’t realise the pros and cons of each approach.
-In this article, we’ll be looking at the hardware options available to keeping data in the office.
-In a nutshell, there are 2 choices:
+The choice between in office storage and cloud storage often depends on how whether your business functions remotely, hybrid or solely onsite.
+However, in this article we’ll be focusing on two hardware options available for storing data in the office:

 - NAS (Network Attached Storage) device